High-Efficiency Condensing and Non-Condensing Gas Tankless Water Heaters

 Introducing the Adapt® Gas Tankless Family

-In 2010, A. O. Smith introduced its full line of natural gas and propane tankless water heaters that continue to innovate.
 A. O. Smith's condensing natural gas and propane tankless water heaters are highly efficient.
-Available in both indoor and outdoor configurations, A. O. Smith's tankless models pair high efficiency with groundbreaking designs.
+We offer both indoor and outdoor tankless water heaters that pair high efficiency with groundbreaking designs.

 X3® Scale Prevention Technology